nightwatchjs/mobile-helper-tool/docs/install-android-application-from-apk.md

 ### Using `adb` directly

-To use `adb` directly (without adding it to `PATH`), simply go to the directly where the binary is present and use it as follows:
+To use `adb` directly (without adding it to `PATH`), simply go to the directory where the binary is present and use it as follows:

 ```bash
 cd /path/to/Android/sdk/platform-tools/